whitebrick/openemr-web-form-builder/README.md

-# Custom Form & Narrative Reporting System
+# OpenEMR Web Form & Report Builder
+#### Custom forms with narrative reports from Spreadshet/CSV/TSV files

 This set of php scripts automatically builds web forms from simple spreadsheet TSV files, saves the questions, responses and corresponding narratives as JSON data to a new table in the OpenEMR MySQL database and either links to an existing patient record or creates a new patient record in the OpenEMR `patient_data` table.
 The results can be viewed by clicking a button within a Layout Based form from a Patient Encounter in OpenEMR.
 The web forms support multiple sites and languages.
 An additional feature to auto-generate PDF reports incorporating the corresponding narrative is also supported.